Organization & Modularity

 How to identify it

 From an outside observer's perspective, can you identify the hidden pocket?
 That's your test.
-Check concealed zipper pulls — are they flush with the fabric when closed?
+Check concealed zipper pulls.
+Are they flush with the fabric when closed?
 Test RFID blocking effectiveness with a card reader if the protection matters to you.
 Assess lockability: paracord through dual zipper pulls plus a small carabiner creates a light, deterrent lock.

 When you don't need it